slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Masculine republics give way to feminine democracies, and feminine democracies give way to tyranny."
 -- Aristotle [-384]*

+To maintain a tolerant society, the society must be intolerant of intolerance.

 > *"When people fear the government, there is tyranny.
 When government fears the people, there is liberty."
 -- Thomas Paine [1737]*